Badsworth/pfml_scripts/infra/README.md

 ### Adding a new SES email address

 In order to send emails from an SES email address, the email must first be verified.
-Ensure you have someone who can access the inbox of the email you'll be setting so they can verify it.
+Ensure you have someone who can access the inbox of the email you'll be setting, so they can verify it.

 #### Creating the email in Terraform